-For all simulations and experiments in the remaining part of this paper, the parameter values used in the learning-based impedance controller (9) and the iterative learning update law (32) are listed in Table I. In order to involve acute changes in position and velocity, a concaved-square trajectory is selected

-TABLE I: Parameterization for simulations and experiments.
+For all simulations and experiments in the remaining part of this article, the parameter values used in the learning-based impedance controller (9) and the iterative learning update law (32) are listed in Table I. In order to involve acute changes in position and velocity, a concaved-square trajectory is selected for the simulations and experiments, which can be expressed as a function of time given by where $R=0.02\,\mathrm{m}$ is a parameter of the concaved-square.
+Note that the described trajectory is in a vertical plane in the workspace of the 3DOF robot.